medillcherubs/2015-wordpress-site/README.md

 * `style.css` — Main stylesheet
 * `header.php` — Add CSS `link` and JS `script` tags here

-## Pages and Page Templates

-Some pages have custom layouts, like the grid of all cherubs.
-When you create a page in Wordpress, set the Page Template (on the [right side of Edit Page](https://cloud.githubusercontent.com/assets/333527/8890884/22107e04-32d7-11e5-912f-f190873d1354.png)) to the correct file:

-* Class of 2015 — Class of 2015 (`page-class-of-2015.php`)

-## Theme Customization

-### Top Menu

-In `Appearance > Menus`, add a menu called `Top Navigation`.
-Add pages and categories there.
-Under `Theme Locations`, check `Header Menu`.

-Theme must add menu support in `functions.php`.

 ## Development

 View MAMP logs: